Siege of Béxar: Attack

 Texian morale began to drop severely, and with winter approaching and supplies running low, Burleson considered withdrawing into winter quarters.
 In a council of war, Burleson's officers overruled his decision to withdraw, and the army stayed.
-One of the officers who adamantly opposed the withdrawal was Colonel Ben Milan.
+One of the officers who adamantly opposed the withdrawal was Colonel Ben Milam.
 Undaunted, Milam stalked into the Texian camp and called out "Who will go with old Ben Milam into San Antonio?"
 300 soldiers cheered their support for Milam.

 Reports from a captured Mexican soldier and escaped Texian prisoners alerted Burleson that Mexican morale was just as low.
 Burleson ordered a two-column attack.
 One attack was to be carried out by Milam's troops, and the other was to be carried out by those of Colonel Francis W. Johnson.
 On December 5, Milam and Johnson launched a surprise attack and seized two houses in the Military Plaza (one of the houses seized belonged to the in-laws of Jim Bowie).
 The Texians were unable to advance any further that day, but they fortified the houses and remained there during the night, digging trenches and destroying nearby buildings.

 On December 7, the attack continued, and Milam's force captured another foothold in the city.
 However, Milam was killed while leading the attack.
 Colonel Johnson subsequently took command of both his and Milam's men and continued the street fighting, gradually driving the Mexicans back into the city.
 Cos withdrew into the Alamo, where he was joined by Colonel Ugartechea and 600 reinforcements, but it was too late.
 Cos entrenched his position, and Texian artillery pounded the fortified mission.